Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

-In the adiabatic approximation, only the transmission factor from the two lowest states at the ends are included, \be T_{\rm adiabatic} \approx T_{ab'}. \ee It is shown as the red dashed line in Fig. \ref{crossing2}.
-The dotted blue line shows the combined transmission factor that includes including the upper adiabatic channel as well, \be T'_{\rm adiabatic} \approx T_{a'b}. \ee These are to be compared to the full transmission factor (solid black line) including all contributions, \be T = T_{ab} + T_{a'b'} + T_{ab'} + T_{b'a}. \ee
+In the adiabatic approximation only the transmission factor from the two lowest states at the ends are included, \be T_{\rm adiabatic} \approx T_{a1,bN}. \ee It is shown as the red dashed line in Fig. \ref{crossing2}.
+The dotted blue line shows the combined transmission factor that includes including the upper adiabatic channel as well, \be T'_{\rm adiabatic} \approx T_{a1,bN} + T_{b1,aN}. \ee These are to be compared to the full transmission factor (solid black line) including all contributions, \be T = T_{a1,bN} + T_{a1,aN} + T_{b1,aN} + T_{b1,bN}. \ee

 One sees that the adiabatic approximation works well overall when both channels are included.
-The second channel adds hardly anything where the lower channel is open, but fills out the higher region $ 1.0 < E < 2.5$.
-Another interesting finding, not very visible in the figure, is that the adiabatic approximation significantly under predicts the transmission factor at the lowest energies.
+The second channel adds hardly anything in the region where the lower channel is open, but fills out the higher region $ 1.0 < E < 2.5$.
+Another interesting finding, not very visible in the figure, is that the adiabatic approximation significantly underpredicts the transmission factor at the lowest energies.
 This inadequacy of the approximation was noted earlier in Refs. \cite{ha20,gi14}.

 We have also calculated $T$ without any coupling between the diabatic channels.
 As expected, that treatment seriously underpredicts the transmission coefficient.